Political Financing Handbook for Leadership Contestants and Financial Agents (EC 20195) – January 2022

-The leadership contestant's campaign can give each volunteer nominal gifts (but not money) up to a total value of $200 and throw a thank-you party without this being considered compensation.
+The leadership contestant's campaign can give each volunteer nominal gifts (monetary or non-monetary) up to a total value of $200 and throw a thank-you party without this being considered compensation.
 The associated costs are other leadership campaign expenses.

-If the campaign gives gifts to volunteers above the nominal gift threshold, it may be considered an inappropriate use of campaign funds that would need to be returned.
+If the campaign gives gifts to volunteers above the nominal gift threshold, it will be considered an inappropriate use of campaign funds that would need to be returned.

 For a detailed discussion of this topic, please refer to Elections Canada's interpretation note 2019-01, Volunteer Labour, on the Elections Canada website.

 Sponsorship or advertising at a political event is a contribution

 A transaction involving the receipt of money by a political entity in exchange for advertising or promotional opportunities directed at members or supporters of the political entity is not recognized as a commercial transaction.
 Any money received as part of such an arrangement is to be treated as a contribution that is subject to the contribution limit and eligibility rules.

 The leadership contestant's campaign holds a golf tournament as a fundraiser.
 The campaign encourages individuals to sponsor a hole: for $200, they can have their names printed on a small sign attached to the flag pole.
 The full amount paid by each individual is a contribution to the leadership contestant.
 The campaign does not ask corporations or unions to sponsor a hole because only individuals can make contributions.

 Only the financial agent and authorized leadership campaign agents can accept contributions to the leadership contestant's campaign.